LostBeard/LibVLCSharp4SharpDXTest/README.md

     // output.Orientation >> DOES NOT SEEM TO WORK AS EXPECTED >> Does not reliably affect output orientation,
     // and causes unexpected results
     // Setting to TopLeft (used in linked example code) = blank output
-    // Setting to Anything else = output shows... but sometimes horizontally flipped content, sometimes yellowish,
+    // Setting to Anything else = output shows... but sometimes horizontally flipped, sometimes yellowish,
     // and resizing the form can cause a horizontal flip output.Orientation = VideoOrientation.TopLeft;